yohasebe/rsyntaxtree/docs/documentation.md

 The `Tidy layout` option (`tidy`, CLI `--tidy`) enables a space-efficient layout mode with three levels:

 - **Off** (`off`): the traditional layout.
-- **Standard** (`on`): adjacent subtrees are pulled toward each other wherever their outlines leave unused space, typically reducing overall width by about 30%.
+- **On** (`on`): adjacent subtrees are pulled toward each other wherever their outlines leave unused space, typically reducing overall width by about 30%.
 Every leaf keeps its strict left-to-right position, so the terminal string still reads in surface (word) order across the whole figure — choose this for figures whose point is word order, such as cross-linguistic comparisons.
-- **Max** (`compact`): compresses further by letting a shallow subtree tuck into the empty space above the deep tail of its neighbor (e.g. a specifier NP moving toward the head).
+- **Compact** (`compact`): compresses further by letting a shallow subtree tuck into the empty space above the deep tail of its neighbor (e.g. a specifier NP moving toward the head).
 Leaf order is then guaranteed only among leaves on the same row — choose this for figures whose point is constituent structure, such as X-bar trees or morphological derivations.

 Connector heights adjust automatically: tidy mode spends a small height budget (about 5% of the tree's height) on the levels whose branches spread widest, evening out branch angles without making the figure noticeably taller.
 There is nothing to tune.

 Tidy layout never produces overlapping labels: if a compaction step would cause a collision, it is rolled back to the last safe arrangement.
 It works in both top-to-bottom and left-to-right layouts and can be combined with `Mirror`.
 When tidy is enabled, the `Radical symmetrization` option is ignored.
-Most figures in the [example gallery](https://yohasebe.github.io/rsyntaxtree/examples) are drawn with Standard; the X-bar and Morphology examples use Max.
+Most figures in the [example gallery](https://yohasebe.github.io/rsyntaxtree/examples) are drawn with `on`; the X-bar and Morphology examples use `compact`.

 For fine control from the CLI or a config file, `tidy_spacing` (default 1.0, range 0.5–3.0) scales the minimum clearance kept between neighboring subtrees.